Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 ----------------------------------------

-In order to assess the impacts of heretofore unseen lake levels we developed a typological annual lake level variation. this was done my creating the best fit between the ISO weekly mean lake levels to a modified sin wave function:
+In order to assess the impacts of heretofore unseen lake levels we developed a typological annual lake level variation.
+This was done by creating the best fit between the ISO weekly mean lake levels to a modified sin wave function:

 $$l = a * sin((t - d) / 52 * 2 \\pi) +  b$$